medusajs/medusa/docs/content/homepage.md

 The final step is to set up a storefront to sell your products.

-Medusa provides 2 starter storefronts, one built with [Next.js](./starters/nextjs-medusa-starter.md) and one with [Gatsby](./starters/gatsby-medusa-starter.md), that you can use to quickly set up your store and start selling.
+You can choose between two pre-built starter storefronts, one in [Next.js](./starters/nextjs-medusa-starter.md) and one in [Gatsby](./starters/gatsby-medusa-starter.md).
+They serve as a starting point for getting you set up quickly.

 Alternatively, you can build your own storefront with any frontend framework of your choice just by connecting to your server with the [Storefront REST APIs](https://docs.medusajs.com/api/store/collection).